isabella232/primetime.en/help/release-notes/tvsdk-1-4-android.md

 **Version 1.4.11 (1363)**

-* Zendesk #2076 - Frequent stutter when playing video on Motorola Xoom with Android 4.0.3 Added devices to whitelist to prevent them from trying to play high profile content.
+* Zendesk #2076 - Frequent stutter when playing video on Motorola Xoom with Android 4.0.3 Added devices to allow list to prevent them from trying to play high profile content.

 * Zendesk #2197 - `[Ads]` Tracking ad errors
     dispatch OperationFailedEvent with warning notification.

 * Zendesk #3304 - VAST 3.0 `[ERRORCODE]` macro not being populated
     * error code 400 will be exposed if inline ad has bad creative.
     * `[ERRORCODE]` macro will be URL encoded

 **Version 1.4.10 (1354)**